 Offshore Internet Business: Incorporating A Truly Global Business

-It is a great idea to structure your business overseas, especially one that’s online-based.
-If you incorporate your foreign business properly, it provides a legal way to defer tax payments (similar to an IRA), as well as enabling much reduced liability.
+It’s a great idea to structure your business overseas, especially one that’s online-based.
+If you incorporate your foreign business properly, it provides a legal way to defer tax payments (similarly to an IRA), as well as enabling much reduced liability.

 An internet business based overseas, coupled with an offshore bank account, is the perfect medium through which you can do this.

 There are dozens of jurisdictions, such as Hong Kong, Singapore and the British Virgin Islands that offer a great business environment with fully legal tax benefits.

 The most important thing that you MUST do is ask for advice from a qualified tax attorney (someone who understands international tax law) in your home country.
 Additionally, learn enough to understand the benefits of particular offshore jurisdictions.

 After you’ve done your due diligence, it’s possible to go through the whole incorporation process online in most jurisdictions, and you can often set up your offshore company in as little as a few days.
 You often start the process with registering a company name and sending in the right documentation.
 The next step, after incorporation, is often to open a bank account or merchant account for your business.